google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 # Final Project Ideation

 <!--
-Now that we've gone over the goals, expectations, timeline, and deliverables for our capstone project, let's brainstorm what topics or questions we may want to explore as the focus of the project.
+Now that we've discussed the goals, expectations, timeline, and deliverables for our capstone project, let's brainstorm what topics or questions we may want to explore as the focus of the project.
 -->

 ---